-We stress that the argument works irrespectively of gravitational part of the equations of motion, as long as the coupling is minimal and tensor $E_{ab}$ is divergence free.
-If $\LL_\FF = 0$ we can find simple counterexamples, such as take stealth field on static background \cite{ISm18}.
+We stress that the argument works irrespectively of the gravitational part of the equations of motion, as long as the coupling is minimal and tensor $E_{ab}$ is divergence-free.
+If $\LL_\FF = 0$ we can find simple counterexamples, such as the stealth field on static background \cite{ISm18}.